 The stock Z exhaust manifold is said to actually flow pretty well for street use.
 Quiet too.
 A header uses long exhaust runners to separate the exhaust ports and allow better top-end breathing (scavanging).
-This occurs because having long exhaust runners keeps each exhaust pulse from interfering with the gases exiting from the others.
-Because when several exhaust ports open into a common manifold they can cause flow disruption due to the timing overlap between intake and exhaust valves.
+This occurs because having long exhaust runners keeps each exhaust pulse from interfering with the gases exiting from the head.
 An interesting benefit of a cam is that gas mileage usually goes up.
 The standard improvement advertised by header companies on motors is advertised at 5-15hp.

 While some people claim a header produces no effect, putting one on a motorcycle requires that you actually rejet (richen) your carburetors because it improves breathing so much.
 In addition, car legend is that the Corvette 427 L88 motor would pick up 150hp just by adding tuned headers.
 While I admit that a Z engine in stock form wouldn't benefit much from a header, I feel a L28 with a bigger cam, higher compression and ported head demands one.
 If you create a free-breathing motor that pulls 7,000rpm, putting a stock 2" exhaust on it doesn't make sense.
 Every road-race car in the world uses headers...good enough for me.

 Headers are made of thin-gauge steel because they have to be bent into shape and welded rather than cast like the stock manifold.
 The result is that they tend to rust through quickly.
 The solution is to get one with Jet-Hot or ceramic coating to lower heat and improve durability.
-If you buy a non-coated header, before you put it on use paint stripper to remove the factory paint.
-Then prep and spray with a quality manifold heat paint.
+I have found on a new header it pays off to use paint stripper to remove the factory paint and recoat with a quality manifold heat paint.
 The paint they are shipped with usually flakes off ...paint it properly before you put it on the first time.

 If you plan on keeping your Z for another 20 years, I would make sure you have an extra stock exhaust manifold in the garage as a replacement.
 I suspect Z headers will be difficult to find in the coming years as these cars get really old.

 The MSA header gasket uses a metallic core which is very similar to the Fel-Pro version.
 So I have no problem using this new gasket which appears very durable.
 Again...good job MSA!
 If you want to use a stock gasket I had no problems using one with my sets of headers.
-Despite the old wives tale that stock gaskets leak with headers, mine sealed tight as a drum.
-I suspect that's an old wives-tale from hot rod days.
+Despite the warning that stock gaskets leak with headers, mine sealed tight as a drum.
+I suspect that's an old wives-tale from American hot-rod days.